kibblewhite/BlazorEditorJs/README.md

 ---

-Think there is a missing offical plugin that should be included, let me know and I'll included it into the project.
+Think there is a missing offical plugin that should be included, something out of date, let me know and I'll do my best for it to be included into the project.